WhiteWryrm14/Shadow_Falcon/README.md

 ![Shadow Falcon Logo](Resources/Logo.png)

-## Terminal-based Space Adventure
+## Space Adventure

-**Shadow Falcon** is an exciting terminal-based space shooter game written in Swift.
+**Shadow Falcon** is an exciting space shooter game written in Swift.
 Defend the galaxy from relentless alien invaders using only your ship and your wits!

 ## Requirements